hexeguitar/TGX4/hw_platform.md

 # Defining a new hardware platform

-Hardware platform for the TGX4 project consists of minumum one to two components:  #
+Hardware platform for the TGX4 project consists of minimum one to two components:  #
 1. Main board driver, defined in firmware as **hw** object.
 This part includes the Teensy and the audio system (codec or separate adc +dac).
 2. Optional controller driver, defined in firmware as **gui** object.
 This can be a separate board with pots and switched or as in case of the dedicated hardware, the ESP32S3 board + touch display.